Automated test classification

 Testing team should be involved into automated test to capitalize relevant scenario and enrich non-regression.

-Continuous Integration actions focus on the of the application
+Continuous Integration actions focus on the development phase of the application

 - Inputs are mainly specifications/design

 - After, the delivery validation phase like acceptance tests are engaged